-Furthermore, except as otherwise indicated, references to "Merck," "BMS," "GSK," "Daiichi Sankyo," "Janssen," "LEO," "BeiGene," "Iconic," "Pfizer," "Atreca" and "Jazz" refer to Merck Sharp & Dohme Research GmbH, Celgene Corporation and Celgene Alpine Investment Co.
-LLC (now a Bristol-Myers Squibb company), GlaxoSmithKline Intellectual Property Development Limited, Daiichi Sankyo Co., Ltd., Janssen Biotech, Inc., LEO Pharma A/S, BeiGene Ltd., Iconic Therapeutics, Inc., Pfizer Inc., Atreca, Inc. and Jazz Pharmaceuticals Ireland Limited, respectively.
+Furthermore, except as otherwise indicated, references to "Merck," "BMS," "GSK," "Daiichi Sankyo," "Janssen," "BeiGene," "Iconic," and "Jazz" refer to Merck Sharp & Dohme Research GmbH, Celgene Corporation and Celgene Alpine Investment Co.
+LLC (now a Bristol-Myers Squibb company), GlaxoSmithKline Intellectual Property Development Limited, Daiichi Sankyo Co., Ltd., Janssen Biotech, Inc., BeiGene Ltd., Iconic Therapeutics, Inc., and Jazz Pharmaceuticals Ireland Limited, respectively.

 We own or have rights to trademarks, service marks or trade names that we use in connection with the operation of our business.
 In addition, our names, logos and website names and addresses are our service marks or trademarks.
 Our registered trademarks include Azymetric, Zymeworks, ZymeCAD, EFECT, ZymeLink and the phrase "Building Better Biologics".
 The other trademarks, trade names and service marks appearing in this prospectus supplement, the accompanying base shelf prospectus and documents incorporated by reference herein and therein are the property of their respective owners.
-Solely for convenience, the trademarks, service marks, tradenames and copyrights referred to in this prospectus supplement are listed without the ©, ® and TM symbols, but we will assert, to the fullest extent under applicable law, our rights or the rights of the applicable licensors to these trademarks, service marks and tradenames.
+Solely for convenience, the trademarks, service marks, tradenames and copyrights referred to in this prospectus supplement and the accompanying base shelf prospectus are listed without the [©], [®] and TM symbols, but we will assert, to the fullest extent under applicable law, our rights or the rights of the applicable licensors to these trademarks, service marks and tradenames.